openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 #### `Channel`

 Items that represent a channel.
 It is important to note only well-known channel names can be used as these are validated against a database on the Alexa side when requested.
 Unfortunately, Amazon doesn't provide a list of supported channel names.
 For String, only channel requests by name are supported.
-For channel up/down keys support on adjustment requests, add [`ChannelKey`](#channelkey) to your entertainment group endpoint.
+For adjustment requests, by default, the increment is linear within the `range` parameter for Number, or the `channelMappings` parameter for String, based on the current state.
+For channel up/down keys support instead on these requests, add [`ChannelKey`](#channelkey) to your entertainment group endpoint.

 * Supported item types:
   * Number